 Determine your needs.
 Once you have an idea of company policy, you may get an idea of how your needs can fit into their existing structure.
-If you find that there is no pre-determined path, you may need to forge your own path.
+If you find that there is no pre-determined guidelines, you may need to forge your own path.

 Even though my experience with jobs has not been in the corporate world, I make it abundantly clear of my needs with every employer and client from the start.
 I’ve negotiated time off, split shifts, four-day weeks, and crazy early shifts (starting at 5am!) because I could get more work done in a quiet office before the staff arrived for the day.
 Anything is possible if you exude confidence in your ability to do the job with a non-traditional schedule.

-How it will benefit your employer.
+How will it benefit your employer?
 While some employers understand how a flexible work environment benefits employee morale and productivity, others may need more concrete proof that your flexible arrangement will help the bottom line.
 Only you know what specific needs your employer has and how a flexible arrangement can help you meet those needs, but keep in mind these examples:

 - If you have specific programs on your personal computer that can get work done more efficiently.